jshun/ppopp20-ae/README.md

   dataset in the performance measurements.
 Not all performance counters are supported by all machines.
-We decided not to include this in the artifact evaluation due to the significant effort that would be required by the reviewer to get the performance counters to work properly.
+We decided not to include this in the artifact evaluation due to the significant effort that would be required by the user to get the performance counters to work properly.

-The remaining sections contain instructions to run any individual experiments that the reviewer may want to run.
+The remaining sections contain instructions to run any individual experiments that the user may want to run.

 Running code in Ligra-H